Saturday, November 16, 2024

 Mahendra "Speedy" Gonsalkorale

-There are many views on the qualities and attitudes that help you to become a good Doctor, such as empathy, skill, a good knowledge base, displaying patience, ability to work in a Team, modesty, honesty and many more.
+There are many views on the qualities and attitudes that help you to become a good Doctor, such as empathy, skill, a good knowledge base, patience, the ability to work in a Team, modesty, honesty and many more.
 These qualities are desirable for any aspiring medical student who wants to become a good doctor.
-I wish to suggest that Curiosity is another useful quality.
+I suggest that curiosity is another useful quality.

 There are many definitions of curiosity.